leomanza/palomeitor/README.md

-# Flockia - Citizen Science Pigeon Reporting
+# Flockia - AI-powered citizen science for urban birds.

-Flockia is an app that enables citizens to report urban pigeon sightings.
+Flockia is an app that enables citizens to report urban birds sightings.
 It ensures that every submission is verifiable, traceable, and scientifically valuable.

-This project was inspired by the urban pigeon monitoring initiative from [INBIOSUR (CONICET-UNS)](https://inbiosur.conicet.gov.ar/proyectopalomas/), and it serves as an independent, unofficial tool to facilitate similar data collection efforts.
+This project was inspired by the urban bird monitoring initiative from [INBIOSUR (CONICET-UNS)](https://inbiosur.conicet.gov.ar/proyectopalomas/), and it serves as an independent, unofficial tool to facilitate similar data collection efforts.

 ---